 Whenever a business expands their operations, it likely would need a new software that could meet its new requirements.
 But when it comes to an ERP system, it is not necessary to do so.
 That is because the best ones are built with scalability in mind, thus enabling you to grow without interruption.

 Though ERP is designed to streamline business processes, improper implementation can lead to failure and losses.
 One of the reasons it happens is because of monetary limitations that may be triggered because of unforeseen costs.
 This happens because they fail the first time they are implemented.
 And even if they succeed the first time around, they take 30% longer than planned (as per Technology Evaluation Centers).
 On top of that, budget expectations do not meet reality, i.e. it ends up costing more than planned.

-Other times, ERP implementation has usability and user-friendliness hurdles.
+Other times, Illumine’s ERP software implementation has usability and user-friendliness hurdles.
 With that, businesses need to roll back the system or have it modified, which can both be costly in time and money.
 And the problem is, they often realize they need to make changes after the system has been put in place.

 Apart from that, users also encounter issues regarding data accuracy and analytics.
 These would require additional changes or they could warrant the search for a new system.
 Either way, the business would suffer losses due to interruptions and bad analytics.